All you need to know about childhood illnesses: symptoms, treatments and advice

 Measles

-Symptoms include high fever, runny nose, diarrhea, conjunctivitis, loss of appetite and the appearance of patches on the body.
+It manifests itself through high fever, runny nose, diarrhea, conjunctivitis, loss of appetite and the appearance of patches on the body.

 It is contagious 6 days before the first signs appear, making it highly contagious.
-As measles sattacks the mucous membranes of the respiratory tract, it can lead to severe complications, including death.
+As measles attacks the mucous membranes of the respiratory tract, it can lead to severe complications, including death.
 For this reason, it is compulsory to vaccinate babies against measles as soon as they reach 1 year of age.
-A booster shot is then required between the 16th and 18th month following the first vaccination.
+A booster dose is then required between the 16th and 18th month following the first vaccination.

-Many other conditions
+Many other diseases

 Mumps is a viral disease characterized by inflammation of the salivary glands.
 In some children, it causes no visible symptoms.